University of Gottingen Vs University of Paderborn: Compare Fees, Placement, Reviews

 Apartments are affordable, with good facilities and friendly surroundings.

 Tips: Be prepared for a minimum of 3 years.
 There are no scholarships available.
 I felt stressed and spent almost 4 years here, completing my Master's and earning 55,000 euros annually.
-My friends who spent 4 years working in India, gained experience, and then came directly for work, are earning 70,000 euros.
-Overall, I am not satisfied with the university.
+My friends who spent 4 years working in India, gained experience and then came directly for work, are earning 70,000 euros.
+I am not satisfied with the university.

 Likes (Safety): Apartments are cheap and good, with good facilities and friendly surroundings, all within walking distance of the university.
 I had very positive experiences with the campus and apartments, as they were clean and cozy, and the city is beautiful.

 Dislikes (Student Life): The course structure is demanding.
-There are many assignments, and the subjects are challenging.
+There are many assignments and the subjects are challenging.
 Students need to dedicate a lot of time to studying, completing one subject per semester over four years.
 I wouldn't recommend this university if you're looking to enjoy and travel.
-While you can make friends and participate in events, completing a Master's degree might be difficult.
+While you can make friends and participate in events completing a Master's degree might be difficult.

 A